csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **124 Chapter 4 Intermediate SQL**

-The process of keeping the materialized view up-to-date is called **material- ized view maintenance** (or often, just **view maintenance**) and is covered in Sec- tion 13.5.
+The process of keeping the materialized view up-to-date is called **materialized view maintenance** (or often, just **view maintenance**) and is covered in Section 13.5.
 View maintenance can be done immediately when any of the relations on which the view is defined is updated.
-Some database systems, however, per- form view maintenance lazily, when the view is accessed.
+Some database systems, however, perform view maintenance lazily, when the view is accessed.
 Some systems update materialized views only periodically; in this case, the contents of the materialized view may be stale, that is, not up-to-date, when it is used, and should not be used if the application needs up-to-date data.
 And some database systems permit the database administrator to control which of the above methods is used for each materialized view.

-Applications that use a view frequently may benefit if the view is materi- alized.
+Applications that use a view frequently may benefit if the view is materialized.
 Applications that demand fast response to certain queries that compute aggregates over large relations can also benefit greatly by creating materialized views corresponding to the queries.
 In this case, the aggregated result is likely to be much smaller than the large relations on which the view is defined; as a result the materialized view can be used to answer the query very quickly, avoiding reading the large underlying relations.
 Of course, the benefits to queries from the materialization of a view must be weighed against the storage costs and the added overhead for updates.

-SQL does not define a standard way of specifying that a view is material- ized, but many database systems provide their own SQL extensions for this task.
-Some database systems always keep materialized views up-to-date when the un- derlying relations change, while others permit them to become out of date, and periodically recompute them.
+SQL does not define a standard way of specifying that a view is materialized, but many database systems provide their own SQL extensions for this task.
+Some database systems always keep materialized views up-to-date when the underlying relations change, while others permit them to become out of date, and periodically recompute them.

 **4.2.4 Update of a View**